LCTyrell/LCTyrell.github.io/_posts/2019-05-25-art_bookstore.markdown

 </p>

 So we have confirmation of a lack of venues on this places.
 Secondly, correlation between rent price and number of venues seems pretty good.
-Not supprisingly, many borough of the center are overpriced (borough 2 to 6, with respect of lack of data du to foursquare free account limitation).
+Not surprisingly, many of the boroughs in the center are too expensive (districts 2 to 6, taking into account the lack of data due to the limitation of the free foursquare account).

 ### Cluster of boroughs

 We have 20 borough with different venues of culture, store and transport.
 Let’s try to group them to simplify the presenttion and the choice of the stakeholder.
-For that we used the kmeans clustering algorithm. :
+For this we used the algorithm k-means clustering :
 <p align="center">
 <img src="/assets/article_images/2018-05-25-art_bookstore/mostComVenues.jpg"><br/>
 <small>Table 6 : Most common venues per borough</small>
 </p>

 We selected 5 clusters.
-Parts of them are consequence of lack of data.
-The darkest red cluster are the best borough candidate with the more cultural and store venues.
-The second darkest could be selected if needed.
-More residential he have some cultural venues that could be exploited.
-Other cluster are less intersting and could be grouped.
+Some of them are the consequence of a lack of data.
+The darkest red group is the borough's best candidate with the most cultural venues and shops.
+The second darker could be selected if necessary.
+More residential, it has cultural places that can be exploited.
+The other groups are less interesting and could be grouped together.
 <p align="center">
 <img src="/assets/article_images/2018-05-25-art_bookstore/Map_clusters.jpg"><br/>
 <small>Figure 7 : Map of cluster</small>